 The iced blonde white mocha with oat milk is another one you should try if you like creamy drinks with just the right level of sweetness and bitterness.

-The less intense taste of the blonde espresso mixes perfectly with the oat milk, vanilla, and white chocolate without making it overwhelmingly sweet.
+The less intense taste of the blonde espresso complements the oat milk, vanilla, and white chocolate perfectly, without making it overly sweet.

 10. Strawberry and vanilla oat latte